VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 kill -HUP `pidof prometheus`
 ```

+It is recommended to use [vmagent](https://github.com/VictoriaMetrics/VictoriaMetrics/blob/master/app/vmagent/README.md) instead of Prometheus for highly loaded setups.

 4) Now Prometheus should write data into all the configured `remote_write` urls in parallel.
 5) Set up [Promxy](https://github.com/jacksontj/promxy) in front of all the VictoriaMetrics replicas.
 6) Set up Prometheus datasource in Grafana that points to Promxy.